thyagomota/aws-labs/lab-002/README.md

 Contributor(s): [João Marcelo](https://github.com/jmhal)

 ## Goal
-The goal of this lab is to demonstrate how to access a Linux EC2 instance launched in a private subnet from a internet host via SSH.
+The goal of this lab is to demonstrate how to access an EC2 instance launched in a private subnet using a bastion host.

 ## Architecture Diagram
 ![lab-002-arch-01](images/lab-002-arch-01.png)